3wweiweiwu/recordwright-healing/service/llm/template/stepEvolutionPrompt.md

 {{
 UpdatedStep:string
 }}
  "UpdatedStep" represents the updated step for target element identification and remove relevant information that is being used to identify the outermost table container.
-If you reference the outmost table cell container in the updated step, reference that as "specified wrapper table cell" only.
+If you reference the outmost table cell container in the updated step, reference that as "webpage" only.

 [Web Page]
 {webPage}